habbit-tracker/habit-tracker/README.md

 ## Notes

-While some information can be found on the log in page, there is a landing page within the webapp under the "About Us" page.
+While some information can be found on the log in page, there is more information  within the webapp under the "About" and "Contact Us" pages.

 ## Features and How to Use: